GSA/fpki-guides/_announcements/02_google_ct.md

 ### How Can I Test
 {% include alert-info.html content="Thank you to NASA teams for the testing write-up.
 Please check the issues on this playbook repository for any additional in-progress discussions." %}

-CT testing is available on [Chrome version 67](https://www.chromium.org/developers/calendar){:target="_blank"}.
+CT enforcement starts on [Chrome version 67](https://www.chromium.org/developers/calendar){:target="_blank"}.

-- Chrome version 67 is available for a limited time via the Canary channel (beta channel)
+- CT testing on Chrome version 67 is available for a limited time via the Chrome beta channel
 - You will use a special command line flag to execute the browser and [set CT testing parameters ](https://bugs.chromium.org/p/chromium/issues/detail?id=816543&can=2&q=816543&colspec=ID%20Pri%20M%20Stars%20ReleaseBlock%20Component%20Status%20Owner%20Summary%20OS%20Modified){:target="_blank"}

 The CT and certificate information is cached in Chrome.
-For valid tests, you need to reset Chrome settings and cache to default from within the Browser Advance settings after each test and before you start a new test.
+For valid tests, you need to clear Chrome browsing data from within the browser Advance settings (Ctrl + Shift + Del) after each test and before you start a new test.

 1. Download the Chrome version 67 latest build: [Chrome Canary](https://www.google.com/chrome/browser/canary.html){:target="_blank"}.